Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Background

 where the infimum above is taken over all estimators \smash{$\hf$}.
-However, the minimax linear rate is
+However, the minimax {\it linear} rate is

 where the infimum above is taken over all linear smoothers \smash{$\hf$}.
 (Here, we use \smash{$a_n \lesssim b_n$} to mean $a_n \leq c b_n$ for a constant $c>0$ and large enough $n$, and $a_n \gtrsim b_n$ to mean \smash{$1/a_n \lesssim 1/b_n$}.) \citet{mammen1997locally} proved that locally adaptive regression splines achieve the optimal rate in \eqref{eq:minimax_rate} (note that wavelet smoothing also achieves the optimal rate, as shown by \citet{donoho1998minimax}).
 Importantly, from \eqref{eq:minimax_linear_rate}, we can see that smoothing splines---and further, any linear smoother whatsoever---are suboptimal.

-For a more concrete picture, we can take $k=0$, and then the rates \eqref{eq:minimax_rate} and \eqref{eq:minimax_linear_rate} are \smash{$n^{-\frac{2}{3}}$} and \smash{$n^{-\frac{1}{2}}$}, respectively, which we can interpret as follows: for estimating a function of bounded variation, the smoothing spline requires (on the order of) \smash{$n^{\frac{4}{3}}$} data points to achieve the same error guarantee that the locally adaptive regression spline has on $n$ data points.
+For a concrete case, we can take $k=0$, and then the rates \eqref{eq:minimax_rate} and \eqref{eq:minimax_linear_rate} are \smash{$n^{-\frac{2}{3}}$} and \smash{$n^{-\frac{1}{2}}$}, respectively, which we can interpret as follows: for estimating a function of bounded variation, the smoothing spline requires (on the order of) \smash{$n^{\frac{4}{3}}$} data points to achieve the same error guarantee that the locally adaptive regression spline has on $n$ data points.
+See Figure \ref{fig:minimax} for an illustration of the rates for general $k$.

 \paragraph{Computational difficulties.}

 \citet{mammen1997locally} proved that the solution \smash{$\hf$} in \eqref{eq:local_spline} is a $k$th degree spline.
 For $k=0$ or $k=1$, they show that the knots in \smash{$\hf$} must lie in particular subset of the design points, denoted \smash{$T_{n,k} \subseteq x_{1:n}$}, with cardinality \smash{$|T_{n,k}|=n-k-1$}; that is, for $k=0$ or $k=1$, we know that \smash{$\hf \in \S^k(T_{n,k},[a,b])$}, which reduces \eqref{eq:local_spline} to a finite-dimensional problem.
 But for $k \geq 2$, this is no longer true; the knots in \smash{$\hf$} may well lie outside of $x_{1:n}$, and \eqref{eq:local_spline} remains an infinite-dimensional problem (since we have to optimize over all possible knot sets).